 There is something extremely alluring about the thought of being isolated.
 Being a hermit, a mystical all-knower, completely and totally cut off from everything and everyone.
 The image, that flutters past my psyche as I daydream at work about being completely content with where my mind is currently, is as follows:

 - I’m bearded.
 Even more so than I am now and it is scragglier beyond belief.
 Like the, it is pouring rain and I’m a fisherman on a fisherman’s boat holding the rigging and the boat’s helm at the same time or else I crash the boat, and I need to constantly squint my left eye as salt water sprays my face, with a propensity to talk from the corner of my mouth, kind of beard.

-- My pants are shredded, I don’t wear shoes, and my shirt has be stretched out because of the weather.
+- I’m dirty because I’m a shit boat captain and I live in the busted hull of said boat, that I was unable to keep afloat, on the shore of nice wooded inlet.
+My pants are shredded.
+I don’t wear shoes.
+My shirt has been stretched out because of the weather.
 My hands are worn, manly and rugged, dirt sits in every fingernail.

 But hey, bro, live in the moment and you won’t have to think about that.